clv07/ece251c/README.md

 # ECE251C Project
 **Members:** Livia Chandra, Noah Jongeling

+**Website:** We made a [website](https://clv07.github.io/ece251c/) to present the input and output WAV files from our project.
+Note that it might take some time to load and play the audio files since there are too many of them.

 ## Overview
 This project is based on the implementation from the paper: